-As I mentioned above, the Weight popup below the name determines the order in the font family submenu, at least in Adobe applications.
+As I mentioned above, the Weight Class popup below the name determines the order in the font family submenu, at least in Adobe applications.
 But how?
-Well, it does so by changing the little grey number next to the popup menu.
-It is called the weight class.
+Well, it does so by changing the number associated with a certain weight, which can range from 1 to 1000.
 Look closely:

 In a nutshell, smaller number equals lighter weight equals higher position in the font menu.
-On a side note, and to make things more complex, the width class one row below takes precedence over the weight class.
+On a side note, and to make things more complex, the Width Class one row below does the same thing, but takes precedence over the weight class.
 But if we only employ a weight axis, that is not really important.

 There is a potential pitfall here, though.
 Some of the options in the popup value lead to the same weight class number: